audreyh614/Aspiring-Small-Businesses/README.md

 - Design processes for data extraction, database templates, and feeds.

+*Some required skills include:* minimum one year experience relating to the following: "designing database models... collating data from various data sources such as data warehouses; analyzing data and summarizing findings; data modeling, analytics, and reporting; SQL using various tools...
+PL/SQL data processes; scripting automation solutions; systems and coding languages such as HTML5, CSS, XML, JavaScript, Java, or Python; responsive web and mobile application design..."

-This project relates to this position being that throughout it we exemplify some of the skills sought by JPMC recruiters.
+The SQL Individual Portfolio project relates to the Business Analyst position through the skills exhibited to execute the project.
+Exemplifying some of the skills sought by JPMC recruiters, such as webscraping, data analysis, and modeling insights through the use of SQL.